Shady CBD is being promoted as a wonder product due to a mysterious process by one company. Their lack of transparency is a serious problem.

 Lifestyle Derived from Shady CBD Peddled by Company

-The scheme of CBD and Lyfee was promoted by Elijah Desmond, who is co-owner of the company with Lawrence and Trevor Hier.
+The scheme of CBD and Lyfee was promoted by Elijah Desmond.
+He is co-owner of the company with Lawrence and Trevor Hier.

-Desmond portrays himself as a serial entrepreneur who has motivational speaking as one of his businesses, which includes “Smiles at Sea,” a conference for dental professionals to receive Continuing Education credits while on a cruise ship.
+Desmond portrays himself as a serial entrepreneur with motivational speaking as one of his businesses, including “Smiles at Sea,” a conference for dental professionals to receive Continuing Education credits while on a cruise ship.

 The hygienist went on a Smile at Sea voyage and had become close enough to Desmond to consider him a friend.
 They spent time together outside of work before the CBD company was unveiled.

 According to the dental professional, Lyfee targeted dental hygienists looking for a second stream of income outside of the clinical setting to grow their salesforce.

 A Facebook group called “Lyfee Line Educators” was created and ballooned to 3,500 members in a couple of months.

 It wasn’t hard for people looking for a new opportunity to jump on board.

 “We were sold on a lifestyle, living core values, Lyfee is more than a product, it’s a lifestyle,” she said.

 They bought into the idea that it was more than just the product, that “One Lyfee” was like You Only Live Once (YOLO), to be thought of as a guiding principle.